FrankN88/MS2_University-Research-Group/README.md

 - [jQuery](https://jquery.com/ "Link to jQuery page")

 ### Acknowledgements
-- My mentor for continuous helpful feedback.
+- My mentor Mo for continuous helpful feedback.
 - Tutor support at Code Institute for their support.
 - My family for opinions and feedback.